josephberger/PanOS-Master-Tshoot/README.md

 ## Version Changes

 **Commands**
-- Added `update` command for pulling or updating bgp-peers, routes, arps etc.
-- Changed `refresh` command to only include vrs and interfaces to establish basic infrastructure.
-- Changed `fib` to `fib-lookup`.
+- Added `show interfacesv6` which lists the ipv6 information for interfaces.

 **Items**
-- Arp Table
-- FIB Table (IPv4 only and included with `update routes`)
+- log file `mt-cli.log` is now created in the same directory as the script.
+Log customization is not available yet.

 **TSF Command BETA**
+- Removed

+**IPv6 Support**
+- Added IPv6 support for `show routes`, `show fibs`, `show interfacesv6`, `show bgp-peers` and `fib-lookup` commands.
+- Full testing of IPv6 support is not complete, please report any issues.

+**Advanced Routing Engine (ARE) Support**
-- Added `tsf` command for pulling a tsf file from a NGFW.
+- Added support for Advanced Routing Engine (ARE).
-- Only works with NGFWs directly connected to mt-cli (can still be managed by Porama but not imported into MT).
-- Panorama not supported.
+- Existing commands adapt to the ARE such as `show routes`, `show fibs`, and `show bgp-peers` commands.
+- Full testing of ARE support is not complete, please report any issues.

 **General Code Cleanup**
-- Extensive code cleanup and refactoring.
+- Extensive code cleanup and refactoring via Gemini.

 ## Introduction